dragoon569/GrizzlyRemote/README.md

 Usage:

-    Install the dependencies by running pip install -r requirements.txt.
-    Start the server by running python main-server.py.
+    Install the dependencies by running the setup.bat Start the server by running python main-server.py.
     Access the server endpoints to control various system functions remotely.